When you need cash quickly

 - Skip the grocery store this week.
 See if you can't feed your family with the things that you already have in the pantry.
 You'll save this week's grocery bill.

 - Join the online, small services marketplace.
-Sites like Fiverr and MiNeeds allow you to offer your services for a fee.
+A site like Fiverr allows you to offer your services for a fee.
 It's not a full-time job, but could provide a quick cash infusion.

 - Get a paper route.
 A few hours early in the morning could earn you $10k+ per year, and you can still keep your day job.